fasiha/fasiha.github.io/post/risk-for-kids-and-grownups/index.md

 Go [check it out](https://callfaye.glitch.me).
 Grab some family members, pick a table name for yourselves and get everyone to type it in, and start playing.
 Let's learn risk, kids and grownups!

+> By the way, I picked ⛳️💎💓💐 to represent club, diamond, heart, and spade because clubs remind me of golf and spades of gardening.
+And.
+The app is named after the great seventy-seven-year-old gambler Faye Valentine, and the "Call Me Call Me" song on the *Cowboy Bebop* soundtrack.

 (Banner image: a crop from Johannes Vingboons, *Gezicht op Nieuw Amsterdam* (View of New Amsterdam), 1664.
 [Wikimedia](https://commons.wikimedia.org/wiki/File:GezichtOpNieuwAmsterdam.jpg))